williamhuybui/advance-hook/README.md

 # Custom hooks
-The point of this is to moduolize state, useEffect, and callback functions for each event inside a single function.
+The point of this is to moduolize state, **useEffect**, and callback functions for each event inside a single function.
 Put each of this in side a folder call hooks
 ### Local storage:
 ```